Lightning-AI/lightning-ui/README.md

 ## How do I release a new local UI version for the Lightning.ai framework?

-The `lightning-ui` release process is automated with GitHub actions and being published to S bucket or as artifact to eventual GH release.
+The `lightning-ui` release process is automated with GitHub actions and being published to [S3 bucket](s3:/lightning-packages/ui/) or as artifact to eventual GitHub release.

 ### Automated releasing